-Fill-in blanks, check-boxes, drop-down lists, auto-date formats, etc. can all be used as the primary action is the maintenance activity time interval; other techniques can be used to verify that the maintenance activity was performed, such as test reports.
+Fill-in blanks, check-boxes, drop-down lists, auto-date formats, etc. can all be used as the primary action is the maintenance activity; the secondary action is time interval; other techniques can be used to verify that the maintenance activity was performed, such as test reports.